alexpasmantier/television/README.md

 - 🖼️ **Builtin Syntax Highlighting**: comes with builtin asynchronous syntax highlighting for a wide variety of file types.

-- 🎛️ **Keybindings**: includes a set of intuitive default keybindings inspired by vi and other popular terminal shortcuts.
+- 🎛️ **Keybindings**: includes a set of intuitive default keybindings inspired by vim and other popular terminal shortcuts.

-- 🌈 **Themes**: offers a variety of themes to choose from, with the flexibility to create your own effortlessly.
+- 🌈 **Themes**: either use one of the 10 builtin themes or create your own easily.

-- 📦 **Cross-platform**: cross-platform and works seamlessly on any system that supports Rust.
+- 📦 **Cross-platform**: works on Linux, MacOS and Windows.

-- ✅ **Terminal Emulator Compatibility**: tested with various terminal emulators and is designed to work smoothly on most of them.
+- ✅ **Terminal Emulator Compatibility**: television works flawlessly on all major terminal emulators.

 ## Installation